Dogue de Bordeaux

 Caring Guide

-Their distinctive flat face (brachycephalic structure) creates breathing difficulties, especially problematic in Australia's warmer climates.
+Their distinctive flat face (brachycephalic structure) creates breathing difficulties, a problem amplified in Australia's warmer climates.
 In Brisbane's humidity or Perth's summer heat, these dogs can quickly develop breathing distress and overheating.
-They'll need air conditioning during hot weather and should avoid strenuous exercise when temperatures climb.
+They'll need air conditioning during hot weather and should avoid strenuous exercise when temperatures climb above 28°C.

-Bloat is a serious, life-threatening condition common in large, deep-chested breeds like the Dogue de Bordeaux.
-Australian owners should learn to recognise the signs - excessive drooling, retching, distended stomach, and restlessness - and know their nearest emergency vet clinic, as this requires immediate treatment.
+Bloat—when the stomach twists and traps air—is a serious, life-threatening condition common in large, deep-chested breeds like the Dogue de Bordeaux.
+Australian owners should learn to recognise the signs (excessive drooling, retching, a distended stomach, and restlessness) and know their nearest emergency vet clinic, as this requires immediate treatment.

-Joint problems including hip and elbow dysplasia are common due to their substantial weight.
-Growing puppies need careful exercise management - no running up and down stairs or jumping until at least 18 months old.
-Swimming is excellent exercise for Australian Dogues, taking advantage of our beach culture while being gentle on developing joints.
+Joint problems, including hip and elbow dysplasia, are common due to their substantial weight.
+Growing puppies need careful exercise management—no running up and down stairs or jumping from heights until at least 18 months old.
+Swimming is an excellent, low-impact exercise for Australian Dogues, taking advantage of our beach culture while being gentle on developing joints.

 Feeding a Dogue de Bordeaux properly is crucial for managing their weight and preventing serious health complications.
 These food-loving giants can easily become overweight, which puts dangerous strain on their already vulnerable joints and heart.